 - As a domestic electrician, you’ll typically work in domestic settings such as houses and flats.
 Typical jobs include installing lighting, switches and sockets, and replacing/repairing fuse boxes.

-- Many people start their electrical career as a domestic installer before working to gain further qualifications to improve their skills and earning potential.
+- Many people start their electrical careers as domestic installers before working to gain further qualifications to improve their skills and earning potential.

 - Gas engineers are responsible for installing, maintaining, and repairing gas appliances, including boilers, fires, and cookers.
-Many gas engineers have experience in plumbing.
+In addition, many gas engineers have experience in plumbing.

 - To become a gas engineer, you must complete an industry-recognised route resulting in ACS qualifications.
 Once you’ve gained those, you can apply to join the gas safe register.